Become a Baltic Worlds contributor

 If you are a researcher and want to write a book review or publish a peer-reviewed article, please read more below.

 Baltic Worlds is an Open Access journal.
 We do not charge writers, readers or their institutions for access.
 All scholarly articles are free; in accordance with the BOAI definition of ”Open Access” users have the right to ”read, download, copy, distribute, print, search, or link to the full texts” of scholarly peer-reviewed articles.

 Scientific and research articles are handled according to the process described below.
 It is the scientific advisory council that is responsible for the peer-reviewing.

 A prerequisite for publishing scientific articles in the BW is that the article not already be published in English elsewhere.
-All material is reviewed by two independent specialists.
+All material is reviewed by two independent specialists at least at post-doc level.
+We practice double-blind peer-review.
 If an article is simultaneously being considered by another publication, this should be indicated.
 Before you send in your article, read our Style Guide and follow the instructions.